William ‘Bill’ Dannelly Reservoir, Alabama, USA

 Also known as: Lake Dannelly, Millers Ferry, Dannelly Reservoir, Millers Ferry Reservoir, Millers Ferry Lake

-William ‘Bill’ Dannelly Reservoir visitor and community guide
+- William ‘Bill’ Dannelly Reservoir Map

 Along the Alabama River in the River Heritage region of the state, visitors will find the William “Bill” Dannelly Reservoir.
 Located an hour southwest of Selma, the reservoir encompasses 105 miles of the Alabama River with over 500 miles of shoreline.
 The reservoir is better known locally as “Millers Ferry” for the dam, which came online in 1970 and produces enough energy to serve more than 50,000 homes.
 The lake is a recreation lover’s paradise, with fishing, hunting, boating, camping, hiking, hunting, water sports and wildlife viewing opportunities year round.
 Numerous parks, boat ramps, recreation areas and campgrounds line the reservoir and provide access to the lake along with picnic facilities, playgrounds, beaches, swimming areas and overnight camping options.